Skip to content

 Feedback and contact information

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the Whittington Health NHS Trust Communications Team:
+If you find any problems not listed on this page or need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, contact the Whittington Health NHS Trust Communications Team.

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
-They are an independent advice service which can advise you on what to do next.

 Technical information about this website's accessibility